 Hands on Help is an initiative designed to increase the scope of impact in the community with needs that come up on an ongoing basis.
 The focus is to partner with local nonprofits or organizations for done-in-a-day projects needing volunteers and funding.
 Once projects are approved, the Hands on Help committee assists with logistics and requests for general membership volunteers to complete the project for the community partner.
 Some of last year’s projects were a gift-wrapping station at Greensboro Farmers Market, assembling food packs for Backpack Beginnings, and sorting/distributing food with Out of the Garden Project’s Fresh Mobile Markets.

 The Community Impact Fund is used for one-time emergency assistance within our community.
 This figure represents 3% of our overall funding.

 Partnering with Us

-Proposals are currently being accepted from community organizations interested in partnering with the League to address the needs of aging adults within Guilford County.
-All community programs selected must benefit the aging population in some way.
+Proposals are currently being accepted from community organizations interested in partnering with the Junior League of Greensboro during the 2021-2022 league year.
 Directions and the proposal form are listed below.